Call +44 (0)203 006 5730 or email info@carolinecarterrecruitment.com

 The National Minimum Wage is always the starting point when working out wages, regardless of benefits and bonuses that are thrown in, and there are very few circumstances where the National Minimum Wage does not apply.
 Even if you are providing/receiving a generous overall salary package, the National Minimum Wage still applies.
 Employers and grooms alike owe it to themselves to ensure they know the score when it comes to salary packages and the law.

-In 2024, the UK Government is adjusting the age bands for the National Living Wage:
+In 2024, the UK Government adjusted the age bands for the National Living Wage:

 The Law: